 The "password" cheat will force you to change the password for the root and demo accounts.
 This provides an extra layer of security by changing the passwords well before any networking is enabled.
 On a live-usb you can also edit the general-state-files as described above and uncomment /etc/passwd and /etc/shadow so your changed passwords are remembered across reboots.

 Both antiX and MX have many other live-usb features that haven't been covered here.
 Many of them are explained in more detail on the Run with the Dolphin YouTube Channel .
 For example:

 Instead of packing every conceivable program into the antiX live-usb, we kept it small and lightweight but made it extremely easy to customize.
 If there are programs you want that are missing from the live system, simply install them via Synaptic or cli-aptiX, do a live-remaster and voilà, it's just like those programs came pre-installed.

-You can view the three flavours of antiX: full, base, and core as starting points for people to create their own custom systems.
+You can view the four flavours of antiX: full, base, core and net as starting points for people to create their own custom systems.
 Once you’ve customized the system to your liking, you are just a live-remaster or an iso-snapshot away from making it your own.
 You’ll have your customized system on live media.
 You can use it to install on other machines, use it as a snapshot/backup of your system, use it as a rescue boot device, or use it to take your system with you in your pocket.

 The small footprint, extremely fast booting (getting to a Bash command line in 5 seconds and an X desktop in 12 seconds on a fast system) and easy customization make antiX Linux an extremely good choose for a rescue live-usb as well as for day to day use as a live system.
 Many people use the live system exclusively and seldom bother to install.